Systematic Generalisation through Task Temporal Logic and Deep Reinforcement Learning: Discussion and conclusions

 \end{definition}

-Intuitively, atomic task $\alpha$ are reachability goals in the TL literature, in the sense that the fulfilment condition associated with $\alpha$ will eventually hold.
-Formula $\alpha \sim$ encapsulates negation as defined in \cite{hill2020environmental}; informally it means that something different from $\alpha$ will eventually hold.
+Intuitively, an atomic task $\alpha$ corresponds to a reachability goal in the TL literature, in the sense that the fulfilment condition associated with $\alpha$ will eventually hold.
+Task $\alpha \sim$ encapsulates a special form of negation; informally it means that something different from $\alpha$ will eventually hold.
+Choosing this form of negation allows us to contrast our results with those of previous studies of this operator in natural language \cite{hill2020environmental}.
 Note that the negation symbol is intentionally positioned after the atomic task.
-We found that this positioning helps with the training of the neural module.
-Formulae $T;T'$ express that task $T'$ will follow task $T$ in sequential order; whereas $T \cup T'$ means that either $T$ or $T'$ holds.
-We then also introduce an abbreviation for the concurrent (non-sequential) composition $\cap$ as follows: $T \cap T' \equiv (T;T') \cup (T';T)$.
+We found that this feature helps during training with visual instructions, as it forces the neural module (Sec.~\ref{subsec:NeuralMod}) to process the same number of symbols to distinguish negative from positive tasks (we refer to Sec.~\ref{subsec:Appendixnegation} in the supplemental material for further detail).
+Formulae $\phi; \phi'$ intuitively express that $\phi'$ follows $\phi$ in sequential order; whereas $\phi \cup \phi'$ means that either $\phi$ or $\phi'$ holds.
+We then also introduce an abbreviation for the concurrent (non-sequential) composition $\cap$ as follows: $\phi \cap \phi' \equiv (\phi; \phi') \cup (\phi';\phi)$.
 We say that our language TTL is {\em learning-oriented} as its logical operators and their positions in formulae are so chosen as to help the training process of the learning agent.
-TTL is meant to be expressive enough to encapsulate both the tasks described in \cite{andreas2017modular}, which is a common benchmark in the RL-TL literature \cite{leon2020extended,de2019foundations,icarte2018using}, as well as tasks with negated objects as in \cite{hill2020environmental}, i.e., a language that encapsulates "not wood" as "get something different from wood".
-TTL is interpreted over finite episodes, that is, a finite sequence of states and actions in a PONMRDP, referred to as a path $\lambda$.
-The length of a path is represented as $|\lambda|$.
-We denote time steps, i.e., instants, on the path as $\lambda[j]$, for $0 \leq j < |\lambda|$; whereas $\lambda[i,j]$ is the (sub)path between instants $i$ and $j$.